amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ```

 However, having all fields optional hints that some combinations are probably are invalid.
 We can try to represent the changes in
-a way that captures the intention behind each change and makes the states that cannot be valid impossible to build.
+a way that captures the intention behind each change and makes the states that cannot be valid not possible.

 ```ts